datadotworld/dwapi-spec/docs/api-libraries.md

 The **OpenAPI Specification** (formerly Swagger Specification) is an API description format for REST APIs.
 An OpenAPI file allows you to describe your entire API, including:

 * Available endpoints (`/users`) and operations on each endpoint (`GET /users`, `POST /users`)
-* Operation parameters Input and output for each operation
+* Operation parameters (input and output) for each operation
 * Authentication methods
 * Contact information, license, terms of use and other information.

 API specifications can be written in YAML or JSON.
-The format is easy to learn and is both human-redable and machine-readable.
+The format is easy to learn and is both human-readable and machine-readable.

-data.world's public API especification is available at <https://api.data.world/v0/swagger.json>
+data.world's public API specification is available at <https://api.data.world/v0/swagger.json>

 The complete OpenAPI Specification can be found on GitHub:
 [OpenAPI 3.0 Specification](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.0.md)